crystaldust/mesher-tools/perf/README.md

 ### Build the project

 Run the `build.sh` script under `server/` and `client/` folder, the script will build the binaries with a container go environment and build the server and client images.
 After that, make the images available to the Kubernetes cluster.
+Then install the project with one of the following deployment types.

 ### The deployments